numpy/numpy/README.md

 - tools for integrating C/C++ and Fortran code
 - useful linear algebra, Fourier transform, and random number capabilities

+Installation:

+- NumPy can be installed through various Python Distributions like Anaconda
+- NumPy can also installed via pip

 Testing:

 - NumPy versions &ge; 1.15 require `pytest`